Microchipping & Lifetime Registration

 - Microchipping enables vets and other animal workers to reunite pets with their owners.
 There is a bar code on the microchip that is implanted by your vet that will have all of the information you supplied at the time.

-Lifetime Registration takes place after you have your dog microchipped and it is paid at our local Council.
+Lifetime Registration takes place after you have your dog or cat microchipped and it is paid at any NSW local Council, completed online at www.petregistry.nsw.gov.au , at any Service NSW branch or through a MyService NSW account at www.service.nsw.gov.au .
 As the name suggests, this is a "one off" payment unlike the old annual tag system previous to 1999.

 Registration makes sure your pet is provided with all the protection and regulation that the Companion Animals Act and Council can provide.
 The Act provides Council with a range of powers and responsibilities to ensure companion animals and their owners coexist with other members of the community who chose not to own cats or dogs.

 - Non-Desexed cat or dog owned by a registered breeder - $57

 - Desexed cat or dog - $57

 - Desexed cat or dog owned by a pensioner - $24

 Fees are set by the NSW State Government and increase each financial year.

 NOTE: Exemptions exist for trained assistance animals such as seeing eye or hearing dogs and farm working dogs.
 Greyhounds which are registered with the Greyhound Control Board are covered by separate registration for this period.

 Further information regarding microchipping, registration and your responsibilities as a pet owner is available from the Office of Local Government https://www.olg.nsw.gov.au/public/dogs-and-cats/responsible-pet-ownership-program